The next German government’s China policy

 Date/Time: Wednesday, October 13, 2021,8 a.m. to 9 a.m.
 (CEST)

-The event is open to the public and will take place via Zoom.
-Please register here.
+The event was open to the public and took place via Zoom.

-The discussion will take place in German.
-We will provide simultaneous interpretation in English.
-The session will be recorded.
+The discussion took place in German with simultaneous interpretation provided in English.
+The session was recorded.

 Franziska Brantner - MP, Die Grünen

 Johannes Vogel - MP, FDP

 Bernhard Bartsch - Director External Relations, MERICS

 Ariane Reimers - Senior Fellow, MERICS